carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ### Output files

-The `file` qualifier allows to output one or more files, produced by the process, over the specified channel.
+The `path` qualifier allows to output one or more files, produced by the process, over the specified channel.

 ~~~
 process randomNum {

     output:
-    file 'result.txt' into numbers
+    path 'result.txt' into numbers

     '''
     echo $RANDOM > result.txt